TechnitiumSoftware/DnsServer/APIDOCS.md

 - `dnsServerIPv4SourceAddresses` (optional): A comma separated list of IPv4 source addresses that the DNS server must use for making all outbound DNS requests when the server is connected to two or more networks.
 Network addresses are also accepted.
 By default, the IPv4 address of the network with a default route will be used as the source address.
 - `dnsServerIPv6SourceAddresses` (optional): A comma separated list of IPv6 source addresses that the DNS server must use for making all outbound DNS requests when the server is connected to two or more networks.
 Network addresses are also accepted.
 By default, the IPv6 address of the network with a default route will be used as the source address.
 Note that this option will be used only when `Prefer IPv6` option is enabled.
 - `defaultRecordTtl` (optional, cluster parameter): The default TTL value to use if not specified when adding or updating records in a Zone.
+- `defaultNsRecordTtl` (optional, cluster parameter): The default TTL value to use if not specified when adding or updating NS records in a Primary Zone.
+- `defaultSoaRecordTtl` (optional, cluster parameter): The default TTL value to use if not specified when adding or updating SOA records in a Primary Zone.
 - `defaultResponsiblePerson` (optional, cluster parameter): The default SOA Responsible Person email address to use when adding a Primary Zone.
 - `useSoaSerialDateScheme` (optional, cluster parameter): The default SOA Serial option to use if not specified when adding a Primary Zone.
 - `minSoaRefresh` (optional, cluster parameter): The minimum Refresh interval to be used by Secondary, Stub, Secondary Forwarder, and Secondary Catalog zones.
 This value will be used if a zone's SOA Refresh value is less than the minimum value.
 Initial value is `300`.